This research material has four sections:

 Case Study 7).

-II).
-He further states: “Every time i’m in a car (easily can meditate) with my dad, I start thinking (thoughts) stuff about someone or me and it gets that intense he will take longer roads/ drive slower as if he’s getting my brain connection” – These are meaningful nonverbal events or synchronicities that repeats, and he also notices a pattern relating to these events.
+He further states: “Every time i’m in a car (easily can meditate) with my dad, I start thinking (thoughts) stuff about someone or me and it gets that intense he will take longer roads/ drive slower as if he’s getting my brain connection” – Again what we see here is that actions of his dad gets synchronized with his own thoughts/actions.
+These are meaningful nonverbal events/synchronicities.
 These events are occurring in such a way to make him believe that “my dad/people know my thoughts.”

 Case Study 8).

 I). “everyone’s reactions sometimes perfectly align with your thoughts.”
-In other words, he observes meaningful verbal and nonverbal events that correlate with his thoughts.
-He also observes a high number of such events.
-Since he observes these events, he further states that “It is a symptom of schizophrenia called ‘thought broadcasting.’
+In other words, he observes a high number of meaningful verbal and nonverbal events that correlate with his thoughts.

 II).
 “I curse out my dad in my head and insult him mentally so he’ll leave me alone.”
-Which means, when he has these negative thoughts about Dad, he observes a nonverbal action from Dad, and this event made him conclude that “Dad knows my thoughts.”
+Which means, when he has these negative thoughts about Dad, he observes a nonverbal action from Dad, and these events have made him conclude that “Dad knows my thoughts.”

 Case Study 9).

 I).
-“It’s really hard when you can see and hear people responding to your thoughts and emotions judgingly, and critically all the time” – These are synchronistic events.
+“It’s really hard when you can see and hear people responding to your thoughts and emotions judgingly, and critically all the time” – Referring to verbal and nonverbal synchronistic events.

 II). “they just say it isn’t real.
 But how can I disbelieve something that I can see, hear, and feel every day in my soul?” – Since she is observing a high number of synchronicities, she raises this question.
 Imagine this situation as if you are the experiencer of these synchronicities.
 If so, you would ask the same question from others.

 III).
 “How could I ever trust anyone??”
-People would reject her belief which is “people know my thoughts,” but this is not something she can believe since she is observing this strange phenomenon, therefore, she cannot trust others.
-These synchronicities are creating trust issues.
+People would reject her belief which is “people know my thoughts,” but this is not something she can believe since she is observing this strange phenomenon.
+The cause behind the trust issues of these individuals is synchronicities.

 Case Study 10).